Orthic Consolidated – Reference

 Teaching 1 gives several examples of what might happen if you use the wrong order.

 Teaching 1 recommends that AI always be written in AI order, regardless of surrounding letters, but does not say why.
 IA is written IA.
 It also recommends dotting the I. The Manual and Supplement do not have any counter-examples.
-Cricket thinks this rule is unnecessary, but will think carefully each time they ignore it.
+Revised does not mention the rule, and even has a counter-example.

 Write A above O, possibly towards the correct end of the O.